suse-edge/edge-image-builder/docs/building-images.md

 # Building Images

 Two things are necessary to build an image using EIB:
-1. A configuration file that describes the image to build
+1. A definition file that describes the image to build
 1. A directory that contains the base SLE Micro image to modify, along with any other custom files that will be included in the built image

-## Image Configuration File
+## Image Definition File

-The image configuration file is a YAML document describing a single image to build.
+The Image Definition File is a YAML document describing a single image to build.
 The file is specified using the `-config-file` argument.
-Only a single image may be built at a time, however the same image configuration directory may be used to build multiple images by creating multiple configuration files.
+Only a single image may be built at a time, however the same image configuration directory may be used to build multiple images by creating multiple definition files.

 The following can be used as the minimum configuration required to create an image:
 ```yaml